 The total loss over the two-year period ending December 31, 2013 is \$3,102,101.
 A discussion of the major components of the actuarial experience is on the following pages.

-summary of the actuarial experience over the past two years.
+This chart provides a summary of the actuarial experience over the past two years.